-When it comes to pay-per-click (PPC) lead generation campaigns, the more you invest in your paid search campaigns, the more leads you’re likely to see.
+When it comes to pay-per-click (PPC) lead generation campaigns, the more you invest, the more leads you’re likely to see.

-The tricky part is that, in PPC lead generation, quantity doesn’t equal quality.
+The tricky part is that quantity doesn’t equal quality.

 The good news?
-With the right approach, you can achieve your lead gen goals, attract the right kinds of leads, and see the campaign ROI you deserve.
-Here’s how.
+With the right PPC strategy, you can achieve your lead gen goals, attract the right kinds of leads, and see the campaign ROI you deserve.

 group of people celebrating with wine